jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

   <p>Sorry, I cannot find any project</p>
 {% endfor %}
 ```

+The `summary` variable defined in the YAML Front Matter of all projects can be accessed using `project.summary`.
+The `project.url` variable is automatically created by Jekyll based on the permalink pattern defined for items in the projects collection, either via their individual YAML Front Matter or via YAML Front Matter defaults in the `_config.yaml` file.

 Jekyll will also give you access to other global variables related to your pages, posts and collections.
 Here are the ones you will probably be using the most: